Have good revenue and need quick cash? Then you want a cash advance.

 - The Repayment amount – is determined by the amount of funding you get advanced including the factor rate and any fees included.

 - Factor Rate – The holdback is the percentage of daily revenue or credit card sales generated, which will be held by the funder to repay the funds.
 This is translated to a factor rate.

 - Payment – the payment amount is determined by the terms of the advance.
 Cash advance funders offer daily, weekly and bi-weekly options for repaying the advance.

 Who Qualifies for a Cash Advance?

 Almost any small business that is generating revenue can qualify for a cash advance, which is why it’s so desirable by many business owners.
-But like any financing product, each lender will have it’s own qualifications and you do have to meet the minimum requirements to be eligible.
+But like any financing product, each funder will have it’s own qualifications and you do have to meet the minimum requirements to be eligible.